 Confessing Sins and Repenting

-Rather than confronting the truth, we act in one of three ways.
-Commonly we react by ignoring the problem.
+Rather than confronting the truth, we often act in one of three ways.
+1) We ignore the problem.
 We sweep everything under the rug and try to hide the sin.
-We act as if nothing had happened either because we’re too proud to ask for forgiveness or because we’re ashamed.
+We act as if nothing had happened, either because we’re too proud to ask for forgiveness or because we’re ashamed.

-Or we react by comparing ourselves with others and we conclude that they’re no better than us: “It’s not that bad.
+Or 2) we compare ourselves with others and we conclude that they’re no better than us: “It’s not that bad.
 We’re all human.”
-Finally, we justify ourselves by blaming circumstances or the past and say we didn’t have another option: “I couldn’t help it!”
+Finally, 3) we justify ourselves by blaming the circumstances or the past and say we didn’t have another option: “I couldn’t help it!”

 These strategies are an expression of our complacency and our attempts to save face.
 But in reality they lead us further down paths of injustice and we create a web of lies to prevent things from being found out.
 We live in fear of the truth coming to light.
 At the same time, we allow our conscience to become dull and therefore, we see less and less how much we’re actually harming ourselves and others.